Thinking beyond borders

 Employers are required to submit an income and social tax return (form TSD) by the 10th day of the month following the payment and transfer withheld income tax, contributions to a mandatory funded pension, unemployment insurance payments and social tax to the bank account of the Tax and Customs Board by the same date as submitting the return.
 No additional year-end return is required.

-At present there are 58 effective double taxation treaties that Estonia has concluded: Albania, Armenia, Austria, Azerbaijan, Bahrain, Belarus, Belgium, Bulgaria, Canada, the Czech Republic, China, Croatia, Cyprus, Denmark, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, India, Ireland, Israel, the Isle of Man, Italy, Jersey, Kazakhstan, Kyrgyztan, Korea, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Moldova, Mexico, the Netherlands, Norway, Poland, Portugal, Romania, Serbia, Singapore, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Thailand, Turkey, Turkmenistan, the United Kingdom, the United States, Ukraine and Uzbekistan, the United Arab Emirates, South Korea and Vietnam.
+At present there are 60 effective double taxation treaties that Estonia has concluded: Albania, Armenia, Austria, Azerbaijan, Bahrain, Belarus, Belgium, Bulgaria, Canada, the Czech Republic, China, Croatia, Cyprus, Denmark, Finland, France, Georgia, Germany, Greece, Hungary, Hong Kong (SAR), Iceland, India, Ireland, Israel, the Isle of Man, Italy, Japan, Jersey, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Luxembourg, Malta, Moldova, Mexico, the Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Serbia, Singapore, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Thailand, Turkey, Turkmenistan, the United Kingdom, the United States, Ukraine and Uzbekistan, the United Arab Emirates, South Korea and Vietnam.

 The treaties generally follow the Organization for Economic Co-operation and Development (OECD) model of tax treaties.